aaljamid/Project-1_Tic_TacToe/README.md

 # Project-1_Tic_TacToe

-This project is about creating the famous game "Tic Tac Toe".
+This project is about creating an online version of the famous game "Tic Tac Toe".
-We should implement the knowledge you acquired during the past 2 weeks to design and build the game.
+We should implement the knowledge that acquired during the past 2 weeks to design, build, and deploy the game.

 # Technical Requirements